bfarrell/rpm-slackops-bot/README.md

 [generator-hubot]: https://github.com/github/generator-hubot

 ### Getting started
 #### Slack-to-BRPM
-1] Set the following environment variables:
+1] Go to Slack and generate a webook for a Hubot Integration 2] Customize your bot's name and image and copy the api token 3] Set the following environment variables on your host running Hubot:
 ```
 export RPM_CONTEXT_ROOT=brpm
 export RPM_HOST=myserver
 export RPM_PORT=8080
 export RPM_TOKEN=secret
+export HUBOT_SLACK_TOKEN=<api token from above>
 ```
-2] Make sure the bot is a member of the channel
+4] Make sure the bot is a member of the channel (invite if not)

-3] Send a message with the following syntax to the channel:
+5] Send a message with the following syntax to the channel:
 ```
 <your bot> create request for app <your app> and env <your env>
 ```